-Before an ECG, you may have hair shaved or skin cleaned so the electrode sticks on properly.
-If you are wearing an underwired bra you might be asked to take it off as it could affect the readings of the ECG.
+Before an ECG, you may have your hair shaved or skin cleaned so the electrodes stick on your body properly.
+If you are wearing an underwire bra, you might be asked to take it off as it could affect the readings of the ECG.

 During an ECG, leads are attached to electrodes — sticky dots — that are placed on your arms, legs and chest.
 The leads connect to a machine, which takes the reading.

 - Resting ECG: you lie still for a few minutes while the ECG is recorded.

 - A cardiac stress test: the ECG is recorded while you exercise on a treadmill.
 It checks for areas of heart muscle that struggle when stressed.
 If you cannot exercise, medication might be used to test the effect of stress on your heart.

-If you have chest pain or another problem during the ECG, tell the person doing the test.
+If you have chest pain or another problem during the ECG, tell the person testing you.

 If you're having an ambulatory ECG, you will be shown how to keep a record of any symptoms.
-If you suspect you may be having a heart attack, dial 000.
+If you suspect you may be having a heart attack, dial triple zero (000).